Turmeric For Joint Health: Does It Work?

 Turmeric's joint benefits come from curcumin.
 This compound makes up about 3% of turmeric root.
 Curcumin is a strong inflammation fighter that works in several ways.

 Unlike ibuprofen, curcumin may help regulate multiple inflammation pathways.
 It targets both the enzymes and proteins that cause swelling.
-This may explain why some studies show it works as well as ibuprofen for arthritis pain.
+This may explain why some studies show it works as well as ibuprofen.

 The same properties that help joints also help skin.
 This is why turmeric appears in both supplements and topical skincare products.
-Curcumin calms inflammation wherever it's used.
+Curcumin calms inflammation wherever it is used.

 The Turmeric Science